cmu-delphi/delphi-epidata/docs/api/covidcast-signals/fb-survey.md

 ## ILI and CLI Indicators

-Of primary interest for the API are the symptoms defining a COVID-like illness (fever, along with cough, or shortness of breath, or difficulty breathing) or influenza-like illness (fever, along with cough or sore throat).
+We define COVID-like illness (fever, along with cough, or shortness of breath, or difficulty breathing) or influenza-like illness (fever, along with cough or sore throat) for use in forecasting and modeling.
 Using this survey data, we estimate the percentage of people (age 18 or older) who have a COVID-like illness, or influenza-like illness, in a given location, on a given day.

-Signals beginning `raw_w` or `smoothed_w` are [adjusted using survey weights to be demographically representative](#survey-weighting) as described below.
+Signals beginning `raw_w` or `smoothed_w` are [adjusted using survey weights to be demographically representative](#survey-weighting-and-estimation) as described below.
 Weighted signals have 1-2 days of lag, so if low latency is paramount, unweighted signals are also available.
 These begin `smoothed_` or `raw_`, such as `raw_cli` instead of `raw_wcli`.

 | Signals | Description |
 | --- | --- |